trustoverip/tswg-cesr-specification/spec/spec.md

 #### Master code table for genus/version `--AAACAA` (KERI/ACDC protocol stack Version 2.00)

-This master table includes both the Primitive and Count Code types for the KERI/ACDC protocol stack.
+This master table includes the REQUIRED Primitive and Count Code types for the KERI/ACDC protocol stack.
 This table only provides the codes for the KERI/ACDC protocol stack code table genus `AAA` at Version 2.00 given by the genus/version code = `--AAACAA` KERI/ACDC 2.00.
 It is anticipated that the code tables for the KERI/ACDC/TSP protocol stack will not change much in the future after 2.00.
 Hopefully, there will never be a Version 3.00 because 2.00 was designed properly.

 This master table includes both the Primitive and Count Code types.
 The types are separated by headers.

+A compliant KERI/ACDC genus MUST have the following codes in its Primitive and Count code tables.

 |   Code     | Description                       | Code Length | Count Length | Total Length |